tiepdotme/team3128.github.io/members/faq.md

 **When does the team meet during the week?**

-Our team meets on Monday through Friday from 3:00 pm – 6:00 pm every week of the school year.
+Starting Fall 2018, our team meets on Monday through Friday from 3:00 pm – 6:00 pm every week.
+Different divisions will meet on different days.
 You can look at [our calendar](/members/calendar/) for details.

-During build season January 6th and February 20th, we meet every day from Monday to Saturday.
+During build season (between January 5 - February 20), we meet every day from Monday to Saturday.
 Specific dates are updated on [our calendar](/members/calendar/).

 **Where do you guys meet?**